schemedoc/ffi-cookbook/README.md

 # Scheme FFI Cookbook

-This is collection of ready-to-run examples of using the foreign function interface (FFI) in various Scheme dialects.
+This is a collection of ready-to-run examples of using the foreign function interface (FFI) in various Scheme implementations.

-The repository is broken up into directories by topic, with files for each dialect.
-The naming convention for example files is `<example>-<dialect>.scm` with an accompanying `<example>-<dialect>.sh` which compiles (if applicable) and runs the example.
+The repository is broken up into directories by topic, with files for each implementation.
+The naming convention for example files is `<example>-<implementation>.scm` with an accompanying `<example>-<implementation>.sh` which compiles (if applicable) and runs the example.